 TEAMS

 Our approach is not a one-sized-fits-all process.
 Our work with departments might include focus groups with students or faculty, collaborating on surveys to distribute to students, finding research related to the target focus area to guide change, bringing content pedagogy experts to various departments, and more.
-We will use this process to help departments explore their chosen focus area and then support them as they work throughout the process to implement and sustain pedagogical changes.
+We will use this process to help departments explore their chosen focus area and then support them as they work throughout the process to implement and sustain pedagogical change.

 TEAMS leaders are award-winning teachers, recognized by their departments, the college, and beyond.
 Our goal is to guide faculty from an interdisciplinary lens, facilitating discussions around effective teaching and guiding departments as they work to identify a teaching-related focus area.